Viewing order conversion summary

-• the customer's total number of orders from your store
+- The customer's total number of orders from your store.

-• the customer's total visits to your store in the last 30 days
+- The customer's total visits to your store in the last 30 days.

-• the origin of the customer's first visit to your store
+- The origin of the customer's first visit to your store.

-You can also click View conversion details for additional conversion details for that customer:
+When available, you can also click View conversion details for additional conversion details for that customer:

-• the total number of visits the customer has made to your store
+- The total number of visits the customer has made to your store.

-• the number of days between the first visit and the most recent visit
+- The number of days between the first visit and the most recent visit.

-• an overview of customer activity, including visits between the first and most recent visit
+- An overview of customer activity, including visits between the first and most recent visit.

 The conversion summary on an order details page is specific to the customer who made that order.
 If you want to view conversion information for your Online Store sales channel overall, then use the online store conversion report.